Is the plugin free?

 – Use the AMP validator Chrome extension: Install the AMP validator browser extension and easily identify any AMP URLs or non AMP URLs which have an AMP version available.

 – Use the plugin’s toolbar menu item: If you have the toolbar active (Users > Your Profile > Toolbar) you can click on the “View AMP version” link.

 – Appending to the URL: append any post or page url with a /?amp at the end, as long as there is an AMP version available.
-This can be seen by looking for an link[rel=amphtml] element in the page as well.
+This can be seen by looking for an link[rel=amphtml] element in the source code of any non AMP URL.

 For plugins, themes or features which are not compatible you have options:

 – Contact the developer: In many cases plugins can be easily modified for AMP compatibility using amp-bind or creating fallbacks.

 – Look for an AMP compatible alternative: More and more plugins are becoming AMP compatible.
 Find some on our ecosystem page.
 Look for a compatible alternative which offers the same functionality.